WILR96/WILR96.github.io/os-journal/week5.md

 The script that i've made checks SSH, UFW, users, AppArmor, Fail2Ban, and automatic security updates, highlighting issues in red and healthy configurations in green.

-Every line of code has been commented.
+Every line of code has been commented for clarity.

 You can view the security baseline verification script here: [os-journal/scripts/security-baseline.sh](scripts/security-baseline.sh)